 If your history in discussing money has been filled with argument, guilt or blame don’t despair!
 Start this journey with us on the right foot by changing the stage for your conversation with your spouse or significant other.
 Make a nice meal or drop the kids off at the grandparents’ for a night.
 Make the time relaxed and focus the conversation on how much better the whole family will feel when you are controlling your money, not the other way around!
 Let’s swim onward!

 Step 0: Turn off autopilot and set realistic goals

 Gaining control of our money often feels like such a difficult feat that it overwhelms us.
 We know things could be better, but the jargon and confusion push us to ignore it.
 All too often, it isn’t until we arrive at a financial crossroads that we get the push we need to make the necessary changes.
 This adds untold stress to families and relationships when a little work upfront could have led to smoother sailing overtime.
 So, what should you do?
 Turn off autopilot and steer towards a real goal!

 We all arrive at this journey in different ways and with different notions of what will make it successful.
 You can’t start the journey without knowing where you want to go so take a quiet moment and write down your goals.
 Decide what things cause you the most stress and set a goal to fix them.
 Feel free to write down as many goals as you would like and prioritize them as we move through the next steps on the Roadmap.
 Just be sure to keep them realistic.

 Do you want to keep better track of your spending?
+Achieve financial independence?
+Buy a house?
 Save for a car?
 Pay off one credit card?
-Buy a house?
 Not buy one piece of children’s clothing for a month?
 (That last one probably doesn’t count as realistic…)

 Key goal setting considerations